WDoughty/BankManagementSystem/README.md

 # DATABASE CHANGED
 Get accounts and get users now searchs database based on client number only.
 This will allow us to return all accounts associated with user.

+The Database creation sql script has been updated.
+To update existing db add transactions table.
+Also make sure email_address and employee_type have been added to clients and employees respectively.

  # Use Cases